OIT-ADS-Web/vivo_widgets_reporter/README.markdown

 because it works better with [source maps](https://github.com/clojure/clojurescript/wiki/Source-maps)).

+You can access the development version of the reporter by setting up a basic Web server:

+    python -m SimpleHTTPServer 8000

+Then going to:

+    localhost:8000/development.html?uri=<some_uri>

 ### Set up your editor

 Here are some helpful hacks for your vim setup.
 (If in Emacs, no worries,